smilack/purescript-gesso/docs/manual.md

 The default `Interactions` record is already included in the default `AppBehavior` record, so it can be updated at the same time the rest of the `AppSpec` is defined.

-### Input and Output
+## Component Input and Output

-These functions define component I/O between a Gesso component and a parent component in a Halogen application.
-See the section on [Halogen Applications](#halogen-applications).
+The `input` and `output` functions control component I/O between a Gesso component and a parent component in a Halogen application.
+See [Gesso as a Halogen Component](#gesso-as-a-halogen-component).

-### Update timing
+## Update Timing

 Interactions and component inputs are timestamped as they arrive, and their `Delta` values are based on the difference between this time and the time of the last frame rendering.

 On each animation frame, after Gesso determines the timing of any necessary fixed update function calls, interactions, component inputs, and fixed updates are sorted by timestamp before processing.

-## 3. Geometry module
+# `Geometry` Module

-### Row and Record types
+## Size and Positioning Types

-`Geometry` contains three pairs of Row and Record types that may be useful.
+`Gesso.Geometry` contains three pairs of Row and Record types that may be useful.
 The Row types are open and have a type parameter:

 ```purescript
 type Position a r = ( x :: a, y :: a | r )